yduman/InclusiveShop/README.md

 ## What

-This project is an offline online shop demonstrating common a11y techniques.
+This project is an offline shop demonstrating common a11y techniques.
 The app design is inspired by the [Shrine](https://material.io/design/material-studies/shrine.html) and [Zalando](https://www.zalando.com/).

 ## Why